gcdev373/stroom-analytic-demo/README.md

 cd bash
 ./buildall.sh
 ```
-# Check Software Installation
+# Install and Configure Software
-N.B.
-The demonstrator requires [specific versions](docs/Versions.md) of certain components (e.g. Stroom, and Apache Spark).
+The demonstrator requires [specific versions](docs/Versions.md) of certain components (e.g. Stroom, Python and Apache Spark).

 # Additional Prerequisites
 Stroom needs to find your Kafka service.
 By convention it does this by resolving the hostname `kafka`.

-Assuming you are running a single-node test instance of Stroom, that also is running Kafa under docker,
+Assuming you are running a single-node test instance of Stroom, that also is running Kafka under docker,
 you can simply add the following line to `etc/hosts`
 ```shell script
 127.0.0.1           kafka